andrewpbray/oiLabs-base-R/README.md

 It is our hope that these materials are useful for instructors and students of statistics.
-If you end up developing some interesting variants of these labs or creating new ones, please let us know!This branch contains a fork of the OpenIntro Labs that have been infused with **mosaic**.
+If you end up developing some interesting variants of these labs or creating new ones, please let us know!

+This branch contains a fork of the OpenIntro Labs that have been infused with **mosaic**.
 Project MOSAIC is a community of educators working to develop a new way to introduce mathematics, statistics, computation and modeling to students in colleges and universities.
 [The **mosaic** package](https://github.com/rpruim/mosaic) brings the full power of R to  statistics students.

-It is our hope that these materials are useful for instructors and students of statistics.
-If you end up developing some interesting variants of these labs, please let us know!